pegasus-isi/pegasus-donut-bosco/README.md

-# A Docker recipe that runs Pegasus and HTCondor and targets NERSC as the execution site
+# A Docker recipe that runs Pegasus and HTCondor and targets ISI Donut as the execution site

-This project prepares a Docker container that can run on your local machine and submit Pegasus workflows **remotely**, using HTCondor BOSCO, to NERSC's computing systems.
+This project prepares a Docker container that can run on your local machine and submit Pegasus workflows **remotely**, using HTCondor BOSCO, to Donut.

-The container can be found at https://hub.docker.com/r/pegasus/nersc-remote-submission.
+The container can be found at https://hub.docker.com/r/pegasus/donut-remote-submission.

 New versions of the container will be tagged with the version of Pegasus installed in the image (e.g., pegasus/nersc-remote-submission:pegasus-5.0.0).